flop-code/stackvar/manual.md

 2; putsm
 ```

-As you can see, wee can "#" sign, to leave comments in your code, and it will be ignored while execution.
+As you can see, wee can use "#" sign, to leave comments in your code, and it will be ignored while execution.

 ## Ending
 That's all.
 You learned a Stackvar language.